SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 ## Goals

-The goal of this tutorial is to understand the following:
+The goals of this tutorial are to understand the following:

 *   On the requestor side:
     1. How to create a request